 What does the Christmas Anticipation Prayer Mean?

-“Blessed be” means that this event is deeply holy.
-It is a holy event that happened on a historical timeline taking place, “at midnight, in Bethlehem, in the piercing cold.”
+“Blessed be” means it is a holy event that happened on a historical timeline taking place, “at midnight, in Bethlehem, in the piercing cold.”
 We can kneel beside the crib, awaiting the birth like Mary and Joseph.

 Here’s a few other ways to understand the prayer: